mletras89/QDMI/docs/rationale.md

 <!-- IMPORTANT: Keep the line above as the first line. -->
 <!-- This file is a static page and included in the ./CMakeLists.txt file. -->

-During the development of QDMI, we had to take several design decision, which we want to outline in the following.
+During the development of QDMI, we had to make several design decision, which we want to outline in the following.
 This page is supposed to serve as a reference for why things are as they are in QDMI.
 Simultaneously, it should help to get a better understanding of the principles of QDMI.
 To this end, this page is useful for everyone working with QDMI.